hgreen777/Automatic-File-Organisation/README.md

         - Manual is better if you dont want the program to be constantly processing or if you want to force the next processing before the automatic (this will stop the automatic processing)
     - Put a file or folder into your chosen startPATH location (ie desktop), then upon a manual processing or automatic processing, the file will be routed to the location & name will be changed if 'rm' used.
     - When saving a file to the location or moving it, rename it to include the code, codes should come at the end of a file/folder name (but before file-type if relevant).
+        - Don't use full-stops in filenames (used to find the filetype)
         - Code should start with '_'
-        - The first code should be either base code (base path)
+        - The FIRST CODE SHOULD BE BASE CODE (base path)
         - Codes should be seperated with '-'
         - EG FILENAME_base-extention-extention-rm.txt
         - or FILENAME_base-rm.txt
         - ^^ both valid options

 BEWARE: Program has not been stress tested & is not secure so errors likely to occur if program not used properly.
-Ensure correct usage
+Ensure correct usage.

-Note: System uses threading and batch operation interval: For automatic: 10mins, For manual: up to user.
+Note: System uses threading and batch operation interval: For automatic: 10mins (original), For manual: up to user.

 # 🔮 Future: